Rush Limbaugh making more sense than anything anybody else out there happens to be saying because we here are invested in the truth.

 People say there's no such thing as a stupid question, but yes, there are.

-800-282-2882, if you want to be on the program.
+800-282-2882 if you want to be on the program.

 Well, I'm so happy to learn that in a poll.

-What's starting to die down, Hadith?
+What's starting to die down?

-The whole thing could blow up in the drive-by media's face.
+The whole thing could blow up in the drive-by media space, their own version of an IED.

 They were looking at the internals and they couldn't quite come up with an answer.

-Uh so it remains a mystery.
+So it remains a mystery.

-Uh one of the things, though, that you can find is that most of the increase in support comes from the president's party.
+One of the things, though, that you can find is that most of the increase in support comes from the president's party.

-So clearly the approval numbers come from the Republican side of this, as would be expected.
+So clearly, the approval numbers come from the Republican side of this, as would be expected.

-Uh things were going Bush's way.
+Things were going Bush's way.

-Uh, even with people who only casually sample a drive-by media.
+Even with people who only casually sample a drive-by media, that is going to have an effect on people.

 There also might be a component in this related to immigration.